 Yekepa is a pretty safe town, though it would be silly (not to mention rude) to wave around your money and electronics.
 My guide was impeccably professional, always appreciated when I choose to hike in isolated areas alone with a male guide.
 Still, it’s a good idea to make sure the hotel staff know you’re heading to Mount Nimba and with which guide (chances are they already do anyway).

 Foreign-looking women in this part of the world attract a lot of interest, both sexual and potentially financial if a local man manages to steal a “rich” foreigner’s heart.
-If you’re a solo female traveler, it’s fine to be friendly but worth keeping your guard up and expecting that 75% of your interactions with local men have the potential to head in that direction.
+If you’re a solo female traveler, it’s fine to be friendly but worth keeping your guard up and expecting that many of your interactions with local men have the potential to head in that direction.
 Most commonly this happens in the form of discussion about marital status, marriage proposals, or occasionally a direct proposition.

 I received two propositions while in Yekepa, pretty typical for a few days of solo female travel in West Africa.
 Neither was aggressive, but I also felt it was prudent to stay in my hotel room after dinner and not open the door to potential visitors (there weren’t any), maintain a strong air of confidence when talking with local men, and not go overboard on the Club Beer that the entire town drinks like water.